unilincoln/ICT-Policies/Acceptable Use Policy.rst

 The contents of personal emails are private and their contents are not investigated or monitored except in the limited and exceptional circumstances set out in section 9.2.
 It is recommended that personal email be marked personal in the subject line and stored in a separate folder.

-The nature of the internet means that email is inherently insecure and users should assume that email information is not secure or protected while in transit (unless it is encrypted using an appropriate method).
+The nature of the Internet means that email is inherently insecure and users should assume that email information is not secure or protected while in transit (unless it is encrypted using an appropriate method).

 The University provides anti-virus and spam (unsolicited email) filtering services as a matter of course to users of the email service.
 Whilst efforts are made to keep these filtering services effective and up-to-date, the University can provide no guarantee that they will be effective against all viruses or spam.